Huzi Blogs

 • Troubleshooting: Diagnose network problems, like identifying why a connection is failing.

-• Forensics: Analyze captured network traffic (.pcap files) to investigate a security incident.
+• Forensics: Analyse captured network traffic (.pcap files) to investigate a security incident.

 5. John the Ripper